livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

   - Mutant _C. elegans_ for M03D4.4: VC4183 M03D4.4(gk5269[loxP + myo-2p::GFP::unc-54 3' UTR + rps-27p::neoR::unc-54 3' UTR + loxP]) IV
   - Mutant _C. elegans_ for ceh-9: YL633 ceh-9(tm2747)
 - potential_low_quality_cell - Using a variety of manual annotation of the data, some cells appear as a mixture of possible doublets,
-- high_background - The amount of background reads was estimated for every cell similar to Packer and Qin et al., 2019.
+- high_background - The amount of background reads was estimated for every cell similar to Packer and Zhu et al., 2019.
 The cells labeled here as TRUE had a fraction of reads from background higher than 0.75.
 - possible_doublet - Droplets that annotated as possibly containing two or more cells.
 Not all cells annotated as possible droplets are such.
-- packer_cell_type - Cell type annotation from Packer and Qin et al., 2019.
+- packer_cell_type - Cell type annotation from Packer and Zhu et al., 2019.
-- packer_cell_subtype - Cell type annotation from Packer and Qin et al., 2019.
+- packer_cell_subtype - Cell type annotation from Packer and Zhu et al., 2019.
-- packer_plot_cell_type - Cell type annotation from Packer and Qin et al., 2019.
+- packer_plot_cell_type - Cell type annotation from Packer and Zhu et al., 2019.
 - SizeFactor - A column used to estimate the library size.
 - smoothed_embryo_time - The estimated embryo time calculated as above, with an additional nearest neighbor smoothing algorithm to use the neighobring cell's embryo time and transcriptome to better approximate the age of the embryo.
 - embryo_time_bin - Binned smoothed embryo time with lt_100 meaning 'less than 100' and gt_710 meaning 'greater than 710.